Sometimes…bad stuff happens.

 In a matter of weeks, he lost everything.
 He was depressed.

-I knew how that felt, so I shared this story with him.
+I knew how that felt, so I shared the story below with him.

 It takes a minute to read, but I think it’s worth your time.